FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 FAIR is chiefly about three things: metadata, metadata and metadata.

 Not only that, but metadata which should be **active**, that is usable by machines for quick mobilisation and use by software agents.
 In this context, the availability of semantic web technologies completely aligns with the key requirements defined by the FAIR principles.
-Providing metadata about a dataset in the form of Linked Data graph is a significant path towards making data FAIR.
+Thus, providing metadata about a dataset in the form of Linked Data Graph is a significant path towards making data FAIR.
 Furthermore, the availability of knowledge representation in a graph data structure, or knowledge graphs, provides contextual information about the dataset and shows the relationship between data and curated domain knowledge, which is particularly useful for machine learning and artificial intelligence approach.

 > But `FAIR data` and `knowledge graphs` are not equivalent.
 Not all FAIR data is a knowledge graph and not all knowledge graphs are FAIR.